There were lots of things that surprised me when I got my first air purifier.

 If your cat is curious about your brand-new air purifier, it’s nothing to worry about.
 Cats are naturally attracted to new items that enter their comfort zone, and because of that – they must find out what it is.

-Air purifiers are safe for cats, so don’t worry about it too much.
+Air purifiers are safe for cats and help with their odors, so don’t worry about it too much.
 In fact – your cat being near your air purifier is good because any sort of fur it might shed will get pulled and trapped inside the air purifiers filters rather than ending up in your lungs and causing you irritation.